 - Wangi Falls

 Most of Optus’ targeted blackspots centre on tourism locations, with Litchfield National Park featuring prominently.
-Darwin is well covered, including its outlying regional areas such as the infamous Humpty Doo.
+Darwin is well covered, with sites expected to be completed in 2019.

 Western Australia Blackspots